-1. This history of early Christianity is contested.
+This history of early Christianity is contested.
 Many (or most) Christian traditions justify their distinctive core doctrines, values, and practices by appealing to the spirit and teaching of the early Church.
-As a result, discussions of early Christian history often reflect disagreements about Christian faith and practice.
+Disagreements about early Christian history are often intertwined with disagreements about Christian faith and practice.
 One of the challenges that a Christian may have in studying early Church history is trying not to fit it into premises based on the commitments, assumptions, experiences, traditions, inculturations, or observations of our own particular style of Christianity.

-2. Evidence for early Christian history is thin.
+Evidence for early Christian history is thin.
 A nineteenth-century priest named Jacques Paul Migne published all the Christian writings in Latin and Greek that he could find for the first 1200 years or so of Christianity, and that totaled fewer than 300 volumes.
-It's true that additional documents have been found useful, or, indeed, discovered since Migne's day.
+In addition, historians today will draw texts in other ancient languages, documents discovered after Migne, references to Christianity innon-Christian documents, and material evidence such as art, archaeological remains, and coins.)
 But vast territories of the Christian past are closed to us.

-3. Early Christianity is diverse.
+Early Christianity is diverse.
 The subject-matter of this course crosses many geographical and linguistic boundaries, and covers many centuries.
 There were few points of belief or practice on which all Christians agreed.
 Even when authoritative statements were promulgated, they were typically disputed or ignored by some.
-(This premise invites some further conversation, since many Christian scholars have preferred to distinguish a normative core tradition.
-See Premise #1!)

-4. Beware of any single grand narrative and beware of generalizations!
+Beware of any single grand narrative!
 For the above three reasons, there is no integrated story of early Christianity on which all can agree.
 Students in this course will be asked to engage the ambiguities, silences, and interpretive complexities of some of our sources.

-5. Nevertheless ... our textbook for the course, The Story of Christianity, does offer a kind of narrative backbone, and this is useful pedagogically for an introductory course.
+Nevertheless ... our textbook for the course, The Story of Christianity, does offer a kind of narrative backbone, and this is useful pedagogically for an introductory course.
 This is useful pedagogically for an introductory course, but should be read critically.
 The following skeletal historical overview may also be helpful pedagogically.